Ambitiousways/secure-infra-audit-toolkit/README.md

 Specifically, this project shows the ability to:

-⦁	Validate port and service exposure against an approved security baseline ⦁	Identify legacy or high-risk services that increase attack surface ⦁	Produce audit-ready documentation suitable for regulated environments ⦁	Support remediation and configuration hardening without disrupting operations ⦁	Bridge cybersecurity principles with hands-on infrastructure experience
+⦁	Validate port and service exposure against an approved security baseline

+⦁	Identify legacy or high-risk services that increase the attack surface

+⦁	Produce audit-ready documentation suitable for regulated environments

+⦁	Support remediation and configuration hardening without disrupting operations

+⦁	Bridge cybersecurity principles with hands-on infrastructure experience

 In environments such as manufacturing, utilities, and other regulated industries, this approach helps organizations reduce risk while maintaining system reliability, uptime, and compliance.